Ice Pick Scars – Causes, Home Remedies, & Treatment Options

 8. Laser Resurfacing

 In this procedure, different types of lasers are used to remove the skin on and around the scars to promote the growth of new skin cells.
-The process may involve using non-ablative and ablative lasers.
-Although both types of lasers promote collageni XThe most abundant protein in the body that is responsible for the structure and function of connective tissues and bones. production, non-ablative lasers have lesser downtime than ablative lasers.
+This laser treatment for acne scars may involve the use of non-ablative and ablative lasers.
+Although both types of lasers promote collageni The most abundant protein in the body that is responsible for the structure and function of connective tissues and bones. production, non-ablative lasers have lesser downtime than ablative lasers.

 9. TCA CROSS